APNIC-Labs/draft-kskroll-sentinel/README.md

 Internet-Draft         DNSSEC Trusted Key Sentinel             June 2018

-   sentinel-is-ta-", and the recursive resolver does indeed have a key with the Key Tag of 02323 in its root trust store.
+   Dave's resolvers implement the sentinel method, and have picked up the new KSK.
+For the same reason as Charlie, he cannot fetch the "bogus" resource.
+His resolver resolves the root-key-sentinel-is-ta- 02323.example.com name normally (it contacts the example.com authoritative servers, etc); as it supports the sentinel mechanism, just before Dave's recursive resolver sends the reply to Dave's stub, it performs the KSK Sentinel check.
+The QNAME starts with "root-key- sentinel-is-ta-", and the recursive resolver does indeed have a key with the Key Tag of 02323 in its root trust store.
 This means that that this part of the KSK Sentinel check passes (it is true that Key